 A Library-Centered Ebooks and Audiobooks Marketplace

-The Marketplace, founded by Digital Public Library of America, a strategic partner of The Palace Project, is a non-profit ebook and audiobook marketplace developed in consultation with libraries, for libraries.
-The Palace Project app will allow libraries to serve content from all of the major e-content vendors, including the DPLA Exchange (soon to become Palace Marketplace), which offers a diverse mix of titles from major publishers, dozens of independent publishers, and Amazon Publishing.
+Palace Marketplace, founded by Digital Public Library of America, a strategic partner of The Palace Project, is a non-profit ebook and audiobook marketplace developed in consultation with libraries, for libraries.
+The Palace app allows libraries to serve content from all of the major e-content vendors, including Palace Marketplace, which offers a diverse mix of titles from major publishers, dozens of independent publishers, and Amazon Publishing and Audible.

 Diverse and Broad Collection

-The Marketplace allows libraries to select from more than 450,000 titles, offering a broad selection beyond the bestsellers.
-Our growing inventory of diverse titles includes well over 100,000 non-English books, with more than 40,000 in Spanish.
-The Marketplace also offers more than 15,000 audiobooks, including popular new titles, plus 6,000 free open access titles and more than 16,000 simultaneous use titles.
+Palace Marketplace allows libraries to select from more than 1.2 million ebooks and audiobooks from all of the “Big 5” publishers, Amazon Publishing, Audible, hundreds of mid-sized and independent publishers, and independent authors.
+Our growing inventory of diverse titles includes more than 500,000 non-English books, with more than 100,000 in Spanish.
+The Marketplace also offers some 100,000 audiobooks, including popular new titles, plus more than 15,000 free open-access titles and more than 16,000 simultaneous use titles.

 Agile Collection Development

 The Palace Project can help you secure the content that reflects the unique demographics, interests, and the needs of the community you serve.
 Whether you need unique content by local authors, or a broad range of diverse or non-English titles, or you are serving those for whom accessible content is required, Palace will help you source the collection you need.
-The Marketplace is designed with library values to enable equitable access to e-content, and to assist libraries in reaching all readers.
+Palace Marketplace is designed with library values at the forefront to enable equitable access to econtent and to assist libraries in reaching all readers.

 Flexible Licensing Terms